-Characteristics of distances How to know if I can participate?
+Distance characteristics How do I know if I can participate?

-In India there is sprint distance you will have to do 20Km in the cycling sector, depending on your level this can be translated From 30 to 60 minutes.
+In the sprint distance you will have to do 20Km in the cycling sector, depending on your level this can translate From 30 to 60 minutes.

 To successfully face this segment, we recommend that you train until you get toGuantar at least an hour and a half on the bike at a pace that involves some fatigue.
-This can be achieved with two days of cycling training per week.
+You can do this with two days of cycling training per week.

-In the Olympic triathlon the cyclist segment consists of 40Km, this is approximately between 1 hour and 1 hour and 45 minutes, a very wide range that will depend on your level and the average rhythm that you manage to maintain.
+In the Olympic triathlon the cyclist segment consists of 40Km, this is approximately between 1 hour and 1 hour and 45 minutes, a very wide range that will depend on your level and the average pace you manage to maintain.

-To face an Olympic distance triathlon, we recommend you follow a training that allows you to spend more than two hours on the bike at a rate of medium intensity with high intensity peaks.
-Performing between 2 and 3 cycling training sessions a week you can achieve these objectives.
+To face an Olympic distance triathlon we recommend follow a workout that allows you to spend more than two hours on the bike at a medium intensity pace with high intensity peaks.
+By doing 2 to 3 cycling training sessions a week you can achieve these goals.

-Generally, in both distances it is allowed to roll a wheel (drafting), although you can find some Olympic distance tests in which it is not allowed.
+Generally, in both distances it is allowed to roll to the wheel (drafting), although you can find some Olympic distance tests in which it is not allowed.

-In the case of distance sprint will suppose between a hour and hour and media, while for distance Olympic must go from an hour and a half to two and a half hours.
+In the case of distance sprint will involve between a hour and hour and media, while for distance olympic shall go from an hour and a half to two and a half hours.
 Remember that you always have to go progressively, both in the training time and in the difficulty of the proposed route.

-Another of the weekly sessions devícala to make changes of pace, just as we do fartlek in the foot race we can do it on the bike.
+Another one of the weekly sessions dedicate her to make changes of rhythm, just as we do fartlek in the foot race we can do it on the bike.

-If you go on the road, you can use relatively flat circuits to make the changes of rhythm, and if it is played using a roller, it also modifies the rhythm every “x” minutes between two or three different intensities.
+If you go on the road, you can use relatively flat circuits to make the changes of rhythm, and if you have to use a roller, it also modifies the rhythm every “x” minutes between two or three different intensities.

-When you do training for routes with slopes you can take advantage of these to do them with greater intensity choosing to stay seated in the saddle or doing a sprint in each climb getting up to apply the maximum possible strength in your pedalada.
+When you do training for routes with slopes You can take advantage of these to do them with greater intensity choosing to stay seated in the saddle or doing a sprint on each climb getting up to apply the maximum possible force on your pedal stroke.

-This type of sessions can last between 45 minutes and an hour and a half depending on whether you are doing it on a roller or on the road.
+This type of session can last between 45 minutes and an hour and a half depending on whether you do it on a roller or on the road.

 In a group